 Accredited Italian Classes in San Diego

-Classes for the Academic Year 2025-2026
+Classes for the Academic Year 2026-2027

 Accredited Italian Classes for Middle and High School Students

 The Italian School of San Diego LLC is accredited by both the San Diego Unified and San Dieguito Union High School Districts as an “Independent World Language School.”
-Classes taken at the Italian School fulfill the language requirement for high school graduation at all public high schools within these two districts and also satisfy college admission requirements.
-Grades earned in Italian classes will be added to students' high school transcripts.
+Classes taken at the Italian School fulfill the language requirement for high school graduation at public high schools within these two districts and also satisfy college admission requirements.
+Grades earned in Italian classes can be added to students’ high school transcripts.

 The curriculum and programs were created, implemented, and district-approved by our sister school, IAASD (now closed).
 Learn more about their story.